SadhanaAShetty/cdk-serverless/.github/pull_request_template.md

 ## Description
-Added User Profile features to the Food Delivery project.
+Added EventBridge integration to the Food Delivery project for handling restaurant order updates.
-This includes functionality for users to add, edit, list, and delete addresses, as well as manage favorite restaurants.
-Also implemented unit tests and integration tests to ensure reliability and correctness of these new modules
+This includes creating a dedicated EventBridge event bus for routing order events, a Lambda function to update order status based on incoming events, and logic to publish order update events from the restaurant service.
+Integration tests were added to verify event routing and Lambda execution flow.

 ---

 ## Changes
-- [✅] Feature added — User address and favorites functionality
-- [✅] Tests — Added unit and integration tests for address and favorites APIs
-- [ ] Refactor
-- [ ] Tests
+[✅] Feature added — EventBridge event bus for order updates [✅] Feature added — Lambda function to update order status [✅] Feature added — Event publishing for restaurant order updates [✅] Tests — Added integration tests for event publishing and status update flow [ ]Refactor
-- [ ] Documentation
+[ ]Documentation

 ---

 ## Checklist
 - [✅] Code follows project guidelines
-- [✅] Unit tests added/updated
+- [✅] integration tests added/updated
 - [✅] All tests passing locally
 - [ ] Documentation updated (if needed)
 - [✅] No sensitive data committed